 We’ll discuss an asset allocation plan with you.
 You may continue to hold some of the investments you currently own.

 Will I still have regular meetings with my Investment Advisor?

 Yes, though not as frequently.
 Discretionary management frees up our regular meetings to focus on a long-term financial plan rather than day-to-day investment decisions.

 What is a financial plan?

 A financial plan is a written document encompassing an overall review of your financial situation, taking into account your goals and objectives.
 It focuses on such areas as: income tax planning, asset management, estate planning, risk management, education planning, and retirement.
 The plan analyzes and recommends strategies that can help you to achieve your financial goals.

 What method of analysis do you use to analyze investments?

 We focus on a fundamental approach to investment analysis.
-In other words, we take into account such variables as prevailing economic conditions, specific industry outlook, historical data and performance, strength of company management, earnings growth and potential, as well as any applicable tax benefits.
+In other words, we take into account such variables as prevailing economic conditions, specific industry outlook, historical data and performance, the strength of company management, earnings growth and potential, as well as any applicable tax benefits.
 Above all, we attempt to select investments that harmonize well with your goals and objectives.
 Our Investment Committee typically meets weekly to formally review existing holdings, and discuss investment changes and new investment ideas.
 Committee discussion, analysis and, at times, outside counsel help us make well researched, collective decisions based on the risk metrics of each of the different portfolios we manage.